 Awarded to first year students on the basis of participation in the Business visit day prior to enrollment.
 Not based on financial need.

-Offered each fall as a part of the Cedar Valley Science Symposium at Wartburg.
-For first-year students on the basis of participation in the Cedar Valley Science Symposium.
+Offered each fall as a part of the Wartburg Science Symposium.
+For first-year students on the basis of participation in the Wartburg Science Symposium.
 Not based on financial need.
-Contact the college by the end of September for information.
+Contact the college by the end of October for information.

 Education Visit Day Scholarship up to $1,500 per year